salignatmoandal/Bugsy/README.md

+# Overview

-# Bugsy - _Bugsy_ is a lightweight, terminal-first AI-powered tool designed to assist developers and researchers in analyzing source code repositories with a focus on **bug detection**, **code quality assessment**, and **automated improvement suggestions**.
+_Bugsy_ is a lightweight, terminal-first AI-powered tool designed to assist developers and researchers in analyzing source code repositories with a focus on **bug detection**, **code quality assessment**, and **automated improvement suggestions**.

 Unlike traditional linters or static analysis tools, _Bugsy_ combines **static heuristics** with **large language models (LLMs)** to provide **semantic-level insights** about a repository’s structure, code smells, and potential defects.